mkw18/LLMTextGame/README_en.md

 python cli_demo_zh.py
 ```

 The command runs an interactive program in the shell.
-Type your instruction in the shell and hit enter to generate the response.
+You will need to enter OpenAI API Key first to play.
 Type `finish` to start a new game and clear the dialogue history and `stop` to terminate the program.

 ## License